-To address the well-publicised challenges faced by the retail sector, Debenhams, the UK’s second biggest department store chain, has just announced a new focus on ‘social shopping’ – i.e. offering customers an engaging social experience when shopping in their stores.
+To address the well-publicised challenges faced by the retail sector, Debenhams, the UK’s second biggest department store chain, recently announced a new focus on ‘social shopping’ – i.e. offering customers an engaging social experience when shopping in their stores.

 This strategy, designed to deliver superior value to customers, will also provide better more interesting jobs for employees and, the leadership hopes, a better return for shareholders.
 Debenhams' future strategy echoes the thinking behind a new executive program at MIT Sloan Executive Education: The Good Jobs Strategy: Delivering Superior Value to Customers, Shareholders, and Employees.